shovon74/mytube/README.md

 ####### What is mytube #############

-=>Mytube is an application that let's you upload, store, and play all of your music from the cloud.
-You can now manage and listen to your music from any device, anywhere.
+=>Mytube is an application that let you upload, update, share and play all of your music from the cloud.
+You can manage and listen to your  favorite music from any device, anywhere.

 ######### Tools need to install to run this project ##########